 Cheap and cheerful dumplings – Shanghai Street

 At Shanghai Street, homemade dumplings come boiled or fried.
-They also come drenched in chilli oil or stuffed with BBQ pork starting at $14.80 a plate.
+They also come drenched in chilli oil or stuffed with BBQ pork starting at $16.80 a plate.
 Fillings also include beef, chicken, prawn and veggies.
+A plate of steamed veggie buns is even cheaper, clocking in at $8.80!
 Bring your friends and order one of everything for the table.
 You’ll go home with a full belly and a full wallet.

 A bamboo basket filled with steamed dumplings.